 As times change, so do social norms for personal and professional behavior, but that doesn't mean basic etiquette doesn't matter.
-Performance and quality are important, too, of course, but not exclusively.
 We sometimes forget that business is about people.
 There is no shortage of competent and reliable people in the business world and manners can make the difference.
-Wouldn't you rather collaborate with, work for or buy from someone who has high standards of professional behavior?
+Wouldn't you rather collaborate with, work for, or buy from someone who has high standards of professional behavior?

 1. When in doubt, introduce others.

 Always introduce people to others whenever the opportunity arises, unless you know that they’re already acquainted.
 It makes people feel valued, regardless of their status or position.